 With all the love for Raleigh over the past five years, it’s become one of the fastest growing cities in the country resulting in Wake County welcoming 60+ new residents per day.
-So if you’re new to Raleigh I’m sure there’s part of you that wants to explore and get to know your adopted city.
-I came to the area about 12 years ago and I can tell you for certain that the Oak City did not have the food and dining choices it has today.
+So if you’re new to Raleigh (or thinking about moving here) I’m sure there’s part of you that wants to explore and get to know your adopted city.
+I came to the area about 15 years ago and I can tell you for certain that the Oak City did not have the food and dining choices it has today.
 And as much as I love the new restaurant scene here, it’s always good to tip your hat to the tried and true options that represent the heart of what Raleigh is about.
 So I’ve pulled together a list of some fave, classic downtown Raleigh restaurants that will help you gain a true appreciation of your new hometown!

 - Laotian eats at Bida Manda – While Laotian probably wouldn’t be considered Southern eats, Bida Manda has made a big splash on the Raleigh dining scene.
 From its exquisite interior design to its flavorful and real Asian cuisine, Bida Manda stays true to its Laotian roots and still packs in the crowds since opening in 2012.
 Brother and sister team, Vanvisa and Van Nolintha, have done their family and Raleigh proud with this great restaurant on busy Moore Square.
 Bida Manda is also a favorite of Mayor Nancy McFarlane!